-Many people who visit our stores purchase either 10ml bottles which we refer to as 50/50's.
-It is common for our customers who perhaps have never tried sub-ohm kits to ask what exactly is the difference between the 10ml bottles and the 50ml (or greater) bottles.
+Many people who visit our stores purchase 10ml e-liquid bottles which we mostly refer to as 50/50's.
+It is common for our customers who perhaps have never tried sub-ohm kits to ask what exactly is the difference between the 10ml bottles and the 50ml (or greater) bottles mostly known as shortfill e-liquids.

 Vegetable Glycerine (Known colloquially as VG) is a clear, flavourless, odourless and water soluble polyol (Meaning organic compound).
 Produced from plant oils, typically palm oil, soy, or coconut.